urschrei/iadapt_analysis/README.md

 [![DOI](https://zenodo.org/badge/662217973.svg)](https://zenodo.org/badge/latestdoi/662217973)

 ## Introduction
 This [notebook](iadapt_geoforum.ipynb) contains the data analysis of pre- and post survey results relating to phase I of the iAdapt project.
+The notebook is also available as a [PDF](iadapt_geoforum.pdf].

 In step 1, Likert data from the results are first converted to ordinal values, then analysed using the Mann-Whitney U test.
 Statistically significant question results have a Cohen's d effect assigned.